ARSS: Taming Decoder-only Autoregressive Visual Generation for View Synthesis From Single View: Discussion

 \section{Discussion}

 To the best our knowledge, ARSS is the first work that uses causal autoregressive models to generate view consistent sequences with camera control from a single image.
 We use video finite scalar quantization to tokenize the multi-view images into 1-D discrete sequences and we design a camera autoencoder to map Plücker raymap into latent representations as 3D positional instruction tokens for visual tokens.
 The experimental results demonstrate that our method outperforms state-of-the-art methods leveraging diffusion models and transformers.

-\paragraph{Limitations and Future Work.} The generation quality of ARSS is still limited by the quality of tokenizer.
+The generation quality of ARSS is still limited by the quality of tokenizer.
 Although the current tokenizer is trained on tons of thousands of video datasets, it is hard to adapt to significant view changes thus would lead to the generaton of inferior discrete tokens.
 In the future, we will train a tokenizer that is designed for multi-view images.
 In addition, different from the current diffusion-based view synthesis method that mostly finetuned from pre-trained models, our method is trained from scratch using limited public datasets with relatively low resolution.
-Therefore, we will curate more high-resolution and diverse multi-view datasets in order to achieve more robust training.